How to care for your Herbs

 If kept indoors, mist a few times per week.

-Feed your Rosemary Plant with a fertilizer for garden plants 1-2 times a month during spring and summer.
+Feed your Rosemary with a fertilizer for garden plants 1-2 times a month during spring and summer.

 Rosemary is non-toxic.
 However, it is meant to be eaten by humans and not pets.